akarshkatiyar25/Heart-Disease-Analysis-python/Readme.md

 ## Overview
 Heart disease remains one of the leading causes of mortality worldwide.
 This project explores a structured dataset of patient health records to uncover patterns and risk indicators of heart disease.
-Through exploratory data analysis (EDA) and machine learning, the notebook demonstrates how data can support early detection and healthcare decision-making.
+Through exploratory data analysis (EDA), the notebook demonstrates how data can support early detection and healthcare decision-making.

 ---

 ## Problem Statement
 Healthcare professionals need better tools to identify patients at high risk of heart disease.
 This project aims to:
 - Explore relationships between clinical attributes and heart disease
-- Build predictive models to classify patients with/without heart disease
 - Provide insights that can guide preventive healthcare strategies

 ---